Font basics

 Example

-In the following example we assume the font_x11_adobe
+In the following example we assume the font-x11-adobe

 package has